 In addition to completed articles, we also accept article proposals.
 This option may make sense for authors interested in preparing work expressly for publication in the Review (during winter break, for example).
 Proposals may be submitted via the same process as completed articles and should include both a high-level description of the proposed article's content and a working schedule for its preparation.

 Issue 11 (2024) article submission deadline: Wednesday, 12/20 @ 11:59pm

-While we accept article submissions year-round, article selection typically takes place in September.
+While we accept article submissions year-round, article selection typically takes place immediately following the conclusion of the Fall semester.
 Authors of selected works are then contacted with a formal offer of publication, and, if accepted, the editing process begins henceforth.
-While HRER Editors guide this process, ongoing contributor cooperation is expected.
-Final, edited drafts are sent to graphic editing in mid-November.
+While HRER editors guide this process, ongoing contributor cooperation is expected.
+Final, edited drafts are sent to graphic editing early in the Spring semester.

 Articles published in the Review's annual print issues typically range in length from 3,000 to 5,000 words.
 That said, we ask that authors do not pre-edit submissions, regardless of length or format.
 Independent editing of a pre-existing academic work prior to that work's submission is unlikely to be an effective use of your time.
 If you believe that there is some element of your submission which, if changed, would substantially improve its suitability for the Review, please attach a brief note to your submission which conveys the nature of the envisioned changes.
 These and other applicable revisions may be made in collaboration with HRER editors following the selection of the article in question.